hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **The Gentleman's Discard that Looks like an Unnecessary Reverse Trash Finesse**

 ```
-* First, see the [The Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move).
+* First, see the section on the *[Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move)*.
 Basically, if a *Trash Finesse* is unnecessary, then it also causes a *Chop Move*.
 * This convention also applies to *Reverse Trash Finesses*.
 If they are unnecessary, then it causes a *Chop Move* in the same way.
 * If a line is chosen that forces a *Gentleman's Discard* to occur (because they have to entertain the possibility of a *Reverse Trash Finesse*), and the blind-playing card could have been clued in some other easier way, then it **still** *Chop Moves* in exactly the same way that an  *Unnecessary Reverse Trash Finesse* would.
 * For example, in a 3-player game: